-Eddie Radwanski is entering his sixth season as the head coach of the Clemson women's soccer team, and it is a season he has been looking forward to.
+Eddie Radwanski is entering his seventh season as the head coach of the Clemson women's soccer team, and it is a season he has been looking forward to.

 The Clemson women's soccer team has continued to make great strides in the classroom under Radwanski.
 The Tigers had the highest team GPA for Clemson Women's Sports for the Fall of 2014.
 It marked the 28th consecutive semester of at least a 3.0 GPA for the program, the longest active streak among all Clemson teams.
 In addition, Radwanski's team has earned the NSCAA Team Academic Award the past three years, and he has had two players named to the All-ACC Academic team multiple times.